 - a.
-The Agency shall not mechanistically or systematically seek to verify the information referred to in Article 2; however, the Agency shall have access to: - (i) Any location referred to in Article 5.a.(i) or (ii) on a selective basis in order to assure the absence of undeclared nuclear material and activities; - (ii) Any location referred to in Article 5.b. or c. to resolve a question relating to the correctness and completeness of the information provided pursuant to Article 2 or to resolve an inconsistency relating to that information;

-- (iii) Any location referred to in Article 5.a.(iii) to the extent necessary for the Agency to confirm, for safeguards purposes, Ghana's declaration of the decommissioned status of a facility or location outside facilities where nuclear material was customarily used. - b. (i) Except as provided in paragraph (ii) below, the Agency shall give Ghana advance notice of access of at least 24 hours; - (ii) For access to any place on a site that is sought in conjunction with design information verification visits or ad hoc or routine inspections on that site, the period of advance notice shall, if the Agency so requests, be at least two hours but, in exceptional circumstances, it may be less than two hours. - c.
+The Agency shall not mechanistically or systematically seek to verify the information referred to in Article 2; however, the Agency shall have access to: - (i) Any location referred to in Article 5.a.(i) or (ii) on a selective basis in order to assure the absence of undeclared nuclear material and activities: - (ii) Any location referred to in Article 5.b. or c. to resolve a question relating to the correctness and completeness of the information provided pursuant to Article 2 or to resolve an inconsistency relating to that information; - (iii) Any location referred to in Article 5.a.(iii) to the extent necessary for the Agency to confirm, for safeguards purposes, Azerbaijan's declaration of the decommissioned status of a facility or location outside facilities where nuclear material was customarily used. - b. (i) Except as provided in paragraph (ii) below, the Agency shall give Azerbaijan advance notice of access of at least 24 hours; - (ii) For access to any place on a site that is sought in conjunction with design information verification visits or ad hoc or routine inspections on that site, the period of advance notice shall, if the Agency so requests, be at least two hours but, in exceptional circumstances, it may be less than two hours. - c.
 Advance notice shall be in writing and shall specify the reasons for access and the activities to be carried out during such access. - d.
-In the case of a question or inconsistency, the Agency shall provide Ghana with an opportunity to clarify and facilitate the resolution of the question or inconsistency.
+In the case of a question or inconsistency, the Agency shall provide Azerbaijan with an opportunity to clarify and facilitate the resolution of the question or inconsistency.
 Such an opportunity will be provided before a request for access, unless the Agency considers that delay in access would prejudice the purpose for which the access is sought.
-In any event, the Agency shall not draw any conclusions about the question or inconsistency until Ghana has been provided with such an opportunity. - e.
-Unless otherwise agreed to by Ghana, access shall only take place during regular working hours. - f.
-Ghana shall have the right to have Agency inspectors accompanied during their access by representatives of Ghana, provided that the inspectors shall not thereby be delayed or otherwise impeded in the exercise of their functions.
+In any event, the Agency shall not draw any conclusions about the question or inconsistency until Azerbaijan has been provided with such an opportunity. - e.
+Unless otherwise agreed to by Azerbaijan, access shall only take place during regular working hours. - f.
+Azerbaijan shall have the right to have Agency inspectors accompanied during their access by representatives of Azerbaijan, provided that the inspectors shall not thereby be delayed or otherwise impeded in the exercise of their functions.

-Ghana shall provide the Agency with access to:
+Azerbaijan shall provide the Agency with access to:

-- a. (i) Any place on a site; - (ii) Any location identified by Ghana under Article 2.a.(v)-(viii); - (iii) Any decommissioned facility or decommissioned location outside facilities where nuclear material was customarily used. - b.
-Any location identified by Ghana under Article 2.a.(i), Article 2.a.(iv), Article 2.a.(ix)(b) or Article 2.b, other than those referred to in paragraph a.(i) above, provided that if c.
-Any location specified by the Agency, other than locations referred to in paragraphs a. and b. above, to carry out location-specific environmental sampling, provided that if Ghana is unable to provide such access, Ghana shall make every reasonable effort to satisfy Agency requirements, without delay, at adjacent locations or through other means.
+- a. (i) Any place on a site; - (ii) Any location identified by Azerbaijan under Article 2.a.(v)-(viii); - (iii) Any decommissioned facility or decommissioned location outside facilities where nuclear material was customarily used. - b.
+Any location identified by Azerbaijan under Article 2.a.(i), Article 2.a.(iv), Article 2.a.(ix)(b) or Article 2.b., other than those referred to in paragraph a.(i) above, provided that if Azerbaijan is unable to provide such access, Azerbaijan shall make every reasonable effort to satisfy Agency requirements, without delay, through other means. - c.
+Any location specified by the Agency, other than locations referred to in paragraphs a. and b. above, to carry out location-specific environmental sampling, provided that if Azerbaijan is unable to provide such access, Azerbaijan shall make every reasonable effort to satisfy Agency requirements, without delay, at adjacent locations or through other means.